remotion-dev/remotion/packages/docs/docs/lambda/setup.md

 - Go to [AWS account IAM Policies section](https://console.aws.amazon.com/iamv2/home?#/policies)
 - Click on "Create policy"
 - Click on JSON
-- In your project, type `remotion lambda policies role` in the command line and copy it into the "JSON" field on AWS.
+- In your project, type `npx remotion lambda policies role` in the command line and copy it into the "JSON" field on AWS.
 - Click next.
 On the tags page, you don't need to fill in anything.
 Click next again.
 - Give the policy **exactly** the name `remotion-lambda-policy`.
 The other fields can be left as they are.